Tova Systems — Revenue Operations & CRM Systems for Service Businesses

 Operational context

-Experience inside a multi-location home service business — not a marketing agency.
-I understand the operational constraints, the lead volume pressures, and the team dynamics that determine whether a system actually gets used.
+Experience built inside a real multi-location service business — not a marketing agency.
+I understand the operational constraints, lead volume pressures, and team dynamics that determine whether a system actually gets used.

 System documentation